Daniel is a retired business executive who now devotes most of his free time to trading stocks and stock options in the stock market.

 “A financial advisor or adviser provides financial advice or guidance to customers for compensation.
 Financial advisors can provide many different services, such as investment management, income tax preparation and estate planning.
 They must carry the Series 65 license to conduct business with the public; a wide variety of licenses are available for the services provided by a financial advisor.”

 A financial adviser, therefore, offers its client a package of services whereas a picker offers only the service of picking a particular stock or option on a particular industry or segment of the stock market.
-For instance, an investor may wish to find a stock to buy in the oil drilling industry.
-He goes online and searches for stock pickers or advisory services that specialize in recommending stocks in the oil drilling industry.
-In the same way, the investor who wishes to invest in banking stocks can find stock pickers specializing in banking stocks.

-In the case of options, since there is a multitude of strategies employed in trading options, option pickers do not normally specialize in any industry but rather more on the trading system being employed by the advisory service.
+In the case of options, since there is a multitude of strategies employed in trading options, pickers do not normally specialize in any industry but rather more on the trading system being employed by the advisory service.
 For instance, there are advisory services that specialize in selecting straight buying or selling of options.
 This is known as directional trading, betting on the market’s direction, whether up or down.
-This option strategy is called going long (for buyers) or going short (for sellers).
+This options strategy is called going long (for buyers) or going short (for sellers).
 Another picker may specialize in selecting options for covered call selling, another may use spread trading or any of the dozens of other trading systems available in the options business.

 What exactly is the role of the so-called advisory service?
 In short, they are supposed to find and recommend the right stock or option that will provide the desired result sought by the client.
 They also signal when to enter and exit a trade or in some cases, the picker also signals adjusting trades to existing open positions.

 In what way do they claim to do a better job of selecting winners?